 If you don’t watch them carefully enough, cats will chew on wires, eat cords, and ingest all sorts of items they have no business ingesting.
 Vomiting can also be the outcome of a very large hairball caught in their throats, which leads to a lot of coughing and gagging until they can get the hairball loose and out of their airways.

-However, vomiting is not just a symptom of cats and their ever-present curiosity or their knack for licking themselves to the point of hairballs.
+However, vomiting is not just a symptom of dogs and their ever-present curiosity or their knack for licking themselves to the point of hairballs.
 Cats can come down with vomiting for many other reasons.
 From urinary tract diseases (UTDs) and diabetes to legitimate infections and passing viruses, cats are animals that are very prone to vomiting.
-One of the most common causes of vomiting in cats is motion sickness.
+One of the most common causes of vomiting in dogs and cats is motion sickness.

 If you’re wondering what motion sickness is, you can think of it as that feeling you get on a very bumpy train ride or an anything-but-smooth, turbulent airplane experience.
 Motion sickness refers to the rocky feeling in your tummy when your environment is messing with your inner equilibrium.

 - More meowing and vocal than usual

 - Hiding under dressers or in corners and other hard-to-reach areas